Table of contents

 While ConnectWise has limitations, it also has pros.
 Let’s review some of the benefits customers have listed.

-1. Teams find the automation capabilities useful
+1. Teams find it useful for IT service management

 2. Suitable for companies with more resources